Denmark and the euro: Danish autonomous territories

 The Faroe Islands currently use the Faroese króna, a localised version of the Danish krone but legally the same currency.
 Such notes are normally not accepted by shops in Denmark proper, or foreign exchange bureaus, but exchanged 1:1 in Danish banks.
 Greenland currently uses ordinary Danish kroner but has considered introducing its own currency, the Greenlandic krone in a system similar to that of the Faroese one.
 Both continue to use Danish coins.

 It remains unclear if Greenland and the Faroe Islands would adopt the euro should Denmark choose to do so.
 Both are parts of the Kingdom of Denmark, but remain outside the EU.
 For this reason, they usually do not take part in EU related referendums.

 Possible euro coin design

 Before Denmark's 2000 referendum on the issue, Danmarks Nationalbank and the Royal Mint were asked by the Ministry of Economics to propose possible designs for the future Danish euro coins.
 The suggested design was based on the designs of the Danish 10- and 20-krone coins, with Queen Margrethe II on the front, and the 25- and 50-øre coins, switching their back motif (a crown) to the front of the euro coins.
+However, Denmark did not adopt the euro during the reign of Margrethe II, so a new design, revolving around her son King Frederik X, would be required should Denmark adopt the euro during his reign.